patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Then register the newly created tracking service with the runtime by passing a `TrackingService` instance to the runtime with the `services` option.
+👉 Then register the newly created tracking service by passing a `TrackingService` instance to the runtime with the `services` option.

 ```tsx
 // host - bootstrap.tsx